crate/crate-operator/utils/dc_util/README.md

 This needs to be created/setup manually, or by the crate-operator.

 When the decommission is sent to the cluster the command almost immediately returns.
-Nevertheless cratedb started the decommissioning in the background andwe need to wait until cratedb exit's.
+Nevertheless cratedb started the decommissioning in the background and we need to wait until cratedb exit's.
 After that control is _returned_ to`kubelet` which continues by sending SIGTERM.
 `Termination Grace Period` needs to be set longer than the decomission timeout, as